Faculty and Staff

-We have built strong relationships with alumni, employers and parents in various industries who are willing to speak with specific majors and student groups about their career paths, companies, or other career-related topics.
+As a team, Hiatt continues to cultivate strong relationships with alumni, employers and parents in various industries who are willing to speak with specific majors and student groups about their career paths, companies or other career-related topics.
 Contact Alexandra Stephens to identify potential guest speakers from our volunteer list.

 Collect Employment Information

-We survey Brandeis graduates within six months of graduation to identify their first destinations, including graduate school, full-time employment and more.
-When students tell you about their postgraduate plans, encourage them to complete the survey (link coming soon).
+Brandeis graduates are sent a survey within six months of graduation to identify their first destinations, including graduate school, full-time employment and more.
+When students communicate with you about their postgraduate plans, have them complete the survey.

-We’ve compiled the data we collected from class years since 2008 into an interactive tool called Beyond Brandeis.
+The post-graduation data that has been collected from class years since 2008 is placed into an interactive tool called Beyond Brandeis.
 Browse by major, class year, industry and more to see where recent Brandeis graduates are employed and/or attending graduate school and encourage your students to do the same.

 BIX is a searchable database of internship reviews written by Brandeis students.
 Log in your UNet ID and password to search reviews by major, field, class year and more, to see where your students intern, and understand the substance and quality of their experiences.

-Encourage your students to search reviews from their peers to get advice and leads for their internship search.
-To keep BIX up-to-date and relevant, also encourage them to submit an internship review at the end of each semester.
+To keep BIX up-to-date and relevant, advise your students to submit an internship review at the end of each semester.
 If you teach an academic internship course, consider making internship reviews a course requirement.